Why the populist BSW is gaining ground in eastern Germany – DW – 08/23/2024

 Why the populist BSW is gaining ground in eastern GermanyAugust 23, 2024

-Sahra Wagenknecht, one of Germany's most divisive political figures, is soaring in the polls ahead of state elections, even though she is not on the ballot.
-The Bündnis Sahra Wagenknecht (BSW) — the party she founded in January by the former Left Party lawmaker — is currently polling well ahead of the parties that make up Chancellor Olaf Scholz's coalition government, namely the Social Democrats (SPD), Greens and the pro-business Free Democrats (FDP).
+Sahra Wagenknecht, one of Germany's most divisive political figures, is soaring in the polls with two state elections just a week away, even though she is not on the ballot.
+In both Saxony and Thuringia, the Bündnis Sahra Wagenknecht (BSW) — which the former Left Party parliamentary leader founded in January — is currently well ahead of the parties that make up Chancellor Olaf Scholz's coalition government: The Social Democrats (SPD), Greens and the pro-business Free Democrats (FDP).

-Espousing an unusual mix of left-wing economic policy and anti-migration rhetoric, the BSW is likely to play a part in government building in the states of Thuringia and Saxony after they go to the polls on September 1.

 Wagenknecht the disruptor